Accessibility – Difficult+

 The second waterfall on the trip is Split Rock Falls

 I know these directions are vague but there is no way to recount exactly how I made my way through the woods to reach the falls.
 This is one of those hikes where you need to rely on your ability to follow the land and use your best judgment.
 This is not an easy bushwhack by any stretch and none of the waterfalls are massive.
-Each is in the 25-30 foot range and not something the average tourist or novice hiker will enjoy trying to reach.
+Each is in the 25-30 foot range and not something the average tourist nor are they something a novice hiker will enjoy trying to reach.